Analysis: The Cause and Impact of South Africa’s ICJ Case Against Israel

 Hendrik Verwoerd

 Many within South Africa’s then-ruling National Party were deeply antisemitic and thus shared a mutual distrust of Israel.
 Despite these reservations and public war of words, behind the scenes both were steadily being pulled closer together due to their shared experience of international isolation and their intensifying battles against growing left-wing militant opposition.
-They would therefore become critical allies in the proxy wars of the Cold War, serving as the proxies for the Americans in their war against the Soviets, their allies and client states.
+They would therefore become critical allies in the proxy wars of the Cold War, serving as the proxies for the Americans in their war against the Soviets, and theirs.

 This seemingly unlikely pairing is one that was thus born out of strategic necessity, and by the 1970s it had become firmly cemented.
 The two were so close that at one point they were regularly exchanging highly sensitive military resources and information — this included cooperation on the development of nuclear weapons for both countries.
 (To this day the U.S. government refuses to acknowledge Israel has a nuclear arsenal.)